 - "Create multiple branches that have clearly defined values such as accountability, contextualization, and justice.
 This model would maintain shared doctrine and services and one Council of Bishops.

 In April 2018, the Council of Bishops announced that they were recommending to the church the so-called "One Church Plan."
 Under this plan, decisions about whether to ordain LGBTQ clergy or to officiate at same-gender unions would be made closer to the congregational level.
 The plan would remove the restrictive language against the practice of homosexuality in the Book of Discipline, the denomination’s policy book.
 The plan also adds assurances to pastors and conferences who in good conscience cannot perform same-sex weddings or ordain “self-avowed practicing” gay clergy that they don’t have to do so.
-Central conferences — church regions in Africa, Asia and Europe — could maintain current restrictions.
+Central conferences — church regions in Africa, Asia

 The plan “encourages a generous unity by giving United Methodists the ability to address different missional contexts in ways that reflect their theological convictions,” said the bishops’ press release.

 The bishops are expected to make this proposal to the church, which will be voted on by delegates from every Annual and Central Conference, at a Special Session of General Conference in St. Louis, Missouri, Feb.
 23-26, 2019.

 The Special Session of General Conference will also consider other petitions related to human sexuality.
 The deadline to submit petitions is July 8.

 - WCA Statement - A Moment in Time

 - Good News Magazine - Respect or Contempt